On Vassiliev Invariants of Virtual Knots: Quantum Invariants

-We recall the definition of the universal quantum invariant associated to a ribbon Hopf algebra, introduced in \cite{kauffman2015rotational}.
+We first recall the definition of the universal quantum invariant associated to a ribbon Hopf algebra introduced for rotational virtual links in \cite{kauffman2015rotational}.
 We follow the notational approach taken in \cite{bar2021perturbed,moltmaker2022new} by working with the `rotational virtual tangle category' $\texttt{RVT}$, into which rotational virtual knots naturally embed and to which quantum invariants naturally apply.
-Namely, we can interpret the universal quantum invariant associated to a ribbon Hopf algebra $A$ as factoring through a functor $Z:\texttt{RVT}\to \mathcal{H}$.
-Here $\mathcal{H}$ is a kind of `universal Hopf category' of formal expressions of ribbon Hopf algebra structure elements attached to knot diagrams.
+In particular we will introduce quantum invariants associated to a ribbon Hopf algebra $A$ as factoring through a functor $Z:\texttt{RVT}\to \mathcal{H}$ from which extended quantum invariants also arise.
+Here $\mathcal{H}$ is a category of formal ribbon Hopf algebra elements attached to knot diagrams.
 We assume familiarity with the basic theory of ribbon Hopf algebras; a brief summary of this topic can be found in Appendix \ref{app:hopf}.

-\begin{definition} The \textbf{rotational virtual tangle category} $\texttt{RVT}$ is the category with objects the sets $\{(n)\}_{n\in\mathbb{N}}$ of $n$ unordered points, and with sets of morphisms consisting of \textit{oriented} rotational virtual tangles between these points (seen as equivalence classes of diagrams) whose tangent vectors are pointed downwards at the terminal points and whose terminal points may lie anywhere in the plane (except on arcs of the diagram).
+\begin{definition} The \textbf{rotational virtual tangle category} $\texttt{RVT}$ is the category with objects the sets $\{(n)\}_{n\in\mathbb{N}}$ of $n$ unordered points, and with sets of morphisms consisting of \textit{oriented} rotational virtual tangles between these points (seen as equivalence classes of diagrams) whose tangent vectors are pointed downwards at the terminal points and whose terminal points may lie anywhere in the plane (except on other arcs of the diagram).
 See Figure \ref{fig:RVT_morphism} for an example.

 \end{definition}